48 Fringe Hairstyles and Haircuts to Suit Just About Anyone

 Don’t be fooled into thinking that natural and curly-haired girls can’t rock bangs.
 Credit: @laurissawillems

-Just remember to get a curly hair specialist to cut your hair into a fringe because shrinkage is a real thing!
+Just remember to get a curly hair specialist to cut your hair into a fringe!

 Loving these fringe ideas?
 Still not sure if you’re willing to part with your hair?
 Bangs needn’t be scary because you can simply fake it ’til you make it with this easy, faux fringe.

 Just create a high ponytail and flip your hair forward to create the illusion of a fringe.
 Then tie a bandana or scarf to finish off the look.

 To fringe or not to fringe… that is the question!
 Over time, we’ve all faced many a fringe-hair dilemma; wondering what fringe hairstyle to try and whether or not it will suit us.

 Of course!
 The great thing about fringes and bangs is that there are just so many different styles available that almost anyone can pull off bangs.

 Blunt fringes look great with heart-shaped faces, while oval faces can pretty much wear any style of fringe cut (lucky!).

 Managing a fringe doesn’t have to be difficult.
 As they’re constantly touching our face, fringes tend to get greasy more quickly, so washing just your fringe will help with this.